Dan-Matthews-23/the-ultimate-virtual-pub-quiz/README.md

 I have worked closely with my peers on testing this product rigorously for any errors.
 The feedback is as follows:

-- How many questions do you have on your quiz?
+1) How many questions do you have on your quiz?
 I've got to four and the game just stops with no errors or alerts

-- When you get correct answer it changes to just 40 then you click next and get score 40, might be better to keep score alongside he number when answer correct.
+2) When you get correct answer it changes to just 40 then you click next and get score 40, might be better to keep score alongside he number when answer correct.

-- Your scores aren't working when I completed the quiz
+3) Your scores aren't working when I completed the quiz

-- On your instructions on mobile use overflow: scroll
+4) On your instructions on mobile use overflow: scroll

-- Your back to main menu buttons are giving me a 404 error
+5) Your back to main menu buttons are giving me a 404 error

 ### Responding to Peer Feedback

 I have taken the following actions in response to feedback:

+1)

+2) I have amended the increaseScore function output to return "Score: ${score} rather than just the value of score.